FrankSandqvist/junction2023/README.md

 ---
 ### Demo Link
-The app is available online and can be tested outy by anyone at https://junction2023-nine.vercel.app
+The app is available online and can be tested out by anyone at https://junction2023-nine.vercel.app

 ---
 ### Also available for running locally: